Algo trading case: Sebi not keen on NSE settlement plea

-Markets regulator Sebi is believed to have returned NSE's settlement plea on a high-profile probe into the co-location issue as the probe is at critical position with regard to brokers and former senior executives of the exchange.
+New Delhi, Mar 7 (PTI) Markets regulator Sebi is believed to have returned NSEs settlement plea on a high-profile probe into the co-location issue as the probe is at critical position with regard to brokers and former senior executives of the exchange.

 The National Stock Exchange (NSE) had filed the application with the Securities and Exchange Board of India (Sebi) last year.